eduarias/beyonex/Readme.md

 created where report and log can be found.

-The report (`output/report.html`) just have information about the test execution results, one should skipped due to the temperature selector and the other one should pass or fail.
+The report (`output/report.html`) just have information about the test execution results, one should be skipped due to the temperature selector and the other one should pass or fail.

 The log (`output/log.html`) contains a detailed log of each step of the test